 She smiled sweet and innocent, and it burnt the blood from him in a second.

-They found what was left of the Church in the morning, although of the Father who’d run it there was no sign, just glass, and wood, and empty stone.
+They found what was left of the Church empty after the fire had raged through it, although of the Father who’d run it there was no sign.

 ‘Hallo little girl.’

-She nodded, whatever he was eating she wanted plenty of it, if it could fill a man as large as him, then she was definitely game for a try.
+End nodded, whatever he was eating she wanted plenty of it.
+If it could fill a man as large as him, then she was definitely game for a try.

-She followed where he was pointing, the road was nearby and the cars shooting down the motorway looked like dice.
+She followed where he was pointing, the road was nearby and the cars shooting down the motorway flickered and flashed like dice.

 End stuck her thumb out.
-She was a born free spirit, and she’d already been up and down the country twice.
+She was a born free spirit, and she’d already been up and down the country more times than she could remember.
 The first car that pulled over was driven by a woman with a tartan skirt, boots, and blonde hair bobbed to perfection.
-She rolled down the window a fraction of an inch so End could see her smile through the gap.
+She rolled down the window a fraction of an inch so End could see her through the gap.

 ‘With you, of course.’

-End made sure to keep her eyes on the ground; she didn’t want the woman to see what was in them.
+End made sure to keep her eyes on the ground; she didn’t want her to see what was in them.
+The woman must have though that was fine.
 She laughed and bounced her blonde hair so that it shone as she wound the window down all the way.

 ‘Hop in, we’ll go anywhere you like.’